kolyasalubov/ProjectShop/README.md

 2. Create new feature branch from master.
 3. Add some commits to your new branch.
 4. Create a new pull request using `https://github.com/kolyasalubov/ProjectShop/compare/`
-5. Request review from teammates and wait for at least 3 approves.
+5. Request review from teammates and wait for at least 3 approves from teammates and final approve from technical expert before merging your feature.
 6. Resolve conflicts and merge feature branch into main.
 7. Run main to check if all is correct.